Kara Falk, A.P.R.N., D.N.P.

-Dr. Kara Falk is a clinical assistant professor in the College of Nursing & Professional Disciplines at the University of North Dakota.
-This is her first year teaching at UND, but she has been teaching in higher education since 2008 and has been practicing as an FNP since 2006.
+Dr. Kara Falk is the track director for the Family Nurse Practitioner M.S. program and a clinical assistant professor in the College of Nursing & Professional Disciplines at the University of North Dakota.
+She has been teaching in higher education since 2008 and has been practicing as an F.N.P. since 2006.

 Dr. Falk has taught a variety of courses in both undergraduate- and graduate-level nursing programs.
 She has experience serving on a variety of College and University committees as well as chaired DNP projects.
 Her areas of expertise and interest are women’s and adolescent health and access to health care.